-- o Revenue growth measures the percentage change in revenues over a designated period of time.
-Performance is measured both in terms of amount and volume, where applicable. - o Net profit growth measures the percentage change in net profit over a designated period of time. - Net profit rate computed as percentage of net profit to revenues measures the operating 0 efficiency and success of maintaining satisfactory control of costs. - Return on asset investment [or capital employed] the ratio of net profit to total assets -0 measures the degree of efficiency in the use of resources to generate net income. - Current ratio computed as current assets divided by current liabilities measures the 0 ability of the business to meet its current obligations.
-To measure immediate liquidity, quick assets [cash,marketable securities, accounts receivables] is divided by current liabilities.
+- O Revenue growth measures the percentage change in revenues over a designated period of time.
+Performance is measured both in terms of amount and volume, where applicable. - O Net profit growth measures the percentage change in net profit over a designated period of time. - O Net profit rate- computed as percentage of net profit to revenues measures the operating efficiency and success of maintaining satisfactory control of costs. - O Return on asset investment [or capital employed]- the ratio of net profit to total assets measures the degree of efficiency in the use of resources to generate net income. - O Current ratio computed as current assets divided by current liabilities measures the ability of the business to meet its current obligations.
+To measure immediate liquidity, quick assets [cash, marketable securities, accounts receivables] is divided by current liabilities.

 b.
-Discussion And Analysis Of Operations
+Discussion and Analysis of Operation